 If you are a beneficial owner whose shares are held in "street name" (i.e., of record by a broker, bank, trustee, or other nominee), you must instruct the broker, bank, trustee or other nominee how to vote your shares.
 If you do not provide voting instructions, your shares will not be voted on any proposal on which the broker, bank, trustee or other nominee does not have discretionary authority to vote.
 This is called a "broker non-vote."
 In these cases, the nominee can register your shares as being present at the Annual Meeting for purposes of determining the presence of a quorum but will not be able to vote on those matters for which specific authorization is required.
-For the 2021 meeting, your broker does not have discretionary authority to vote on the election of directors or on the advisory vote to approve the Company's executive compensation (or, "Say-on-Pay" vote), without instructions from you, in which case a broker non-vote will occur and your shares will not be voted on these matters.
+For the 2022 meeting, your broker does not have discretionary authority to vote on the election of directors, on the advisory vote to approve the Company's executive compensation (or, "Say-on-Pay" vote) or on the approval of the amendment to our By-Laws, without instructions from you, in which case a broker non-vote will occur and your shares will not be voted on these matters.
 Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.